Mastering HTML5 Offline Storage for Your Website

 var c = localStorage.getItem("keyName");

-Similarly we can remove data entry from localStroge with .removeItem() method and delete directive.
+Similarly, we can remove a data entry from localStorage using the .removeItem() method or the delete directive.

 Offline Storage Limit Size

-Both sessionStorage and localStorage have limits in terms of max capacity, and each browser has its own limit.
-Firefox, Chrome, and Opera limit is 5MB per domain.
+Both sessionStorage and localStorage have limits in terms of maximum capacity, and each browser has its own limit.
+Firefox, Chrome, and Opera have a limit of 5MB per domain.
 Internet Explorer offers more space with 10MB per domain.
-So ensure that your data will not exceed the limit.
-If your data exceeds the limit, you might want to consider the other alternative, such as SQLite.
+Ensure that your data does not exceed these limits.
+If your data does exceed the limit, you might want to consider alternatives such as SQLite.

 Feature Detection

-You can use Modernizr for doing so or wrap your script with this conditional statement, like so.
+You can use Modernizr for this purpose or wrap your script with a conditional statement like this:

 } else {